 Successful applicants normally hold, or expect to obtain, a 2(ii) undergraduate Honours degree in a physical, mathematical or other numerate science.
 If places are available, we will also consider applicants with a good and relevant Lower Second Class Honours Degree.
 Applicants from Geography, Geology, Biology and other sciences) or with relevant employment experience are encouraged to apply, provided that they can demonstrate high levels of motivation and experience in their Personal Statement and CV and have mathematics to A-level or beyond.
-Mature students with at least two years alternative experience relevant to the course are also encouraged to apply.
+Mature students with at least two years alternative experience are also encouraged to apply.

 Months of entry

 "The MSc in Physical Oceanography at the University of Bangor, which has received NERC funding since 1965, meets a critical skills need in the UK for modellers and numerate environmental scientists."

 "The School of Ocean Science at Bangor... is generally regarded as the best institute in Europe for physical oceanography."

 This 12 month taught postgraduate course introduces students with a first degree in the physical, mathematical or other numerate sciences to the subject of Physical Oceanography.
 The course has run for over 40 years and is unique in the UK for the depth of physical oceanography training provided.
 As well as giving an overview of physical oceanography, the course enable students to study in detail those aspects of the subject for which they have particular interest.

 - Provide a thorough training in the theory and application of physical oceanography.